0EFB6/ethkl2023-blockoverflow/mantle/DIS.md

 1. Do Step 1 to 4 of [Ethereum](#ethereum)
 2. Make sure `Metamask` or any preferred wallet extensions are installed
 3. Add `Mantle Testnet` network in Metamask following this [guide](https://www.mantle.xyz/blog/developers/zero-to-hero-getting-started-on-mantle-testnet)
+4. Visit [Mantle Faucet](https://www.incepthink.com/mantle/faucet) and get some MNT tokens to deploy the contract.
-4. Click on `Deploy and Run Transactions` and select `Injected Provided - Metamask` or equivalent for `environment` then click `deploy`
+5. Click on `Deploy and Run Transactions` and select `Injected Provided - Metamask` or equivalent for `environment` then click `deploy`
-5. That's it!
+6. That's it!
 You're ready to use the contract.

 ## Usage